leiyangleon/FSH/isce_preprocessing.md

 # 2.1 Generate interferograms

 The preprocessing [scripts](./ISCE_processing_scripts) first need to be set up properly, which is done once and for all.
-After setting up these scripts, there are three steps for the preprocessing, which has been simplified as 1 command line only for using ISCE.
+After setting up these scripts, there are three steps for the preprocessing, which has been simplified as easy as 1 command line only for using ISCE.

 ## 2.1.1 Preparation
 ## 2.1.2 Run ROI_PAC/ISCE (Step I)